ncampost/unsup-GMM/README.md

 ### Expectation-Maximization (EM) optimization

+### Todo: cluster on data not generated from Gaussians

 For these images, we generate data from actual/hidden Gaussian components and then model the resulting data with GMM.

 3 hidden clusters, modeling 3 clusters: